How to Become a Nurse (RN) in 2021 [Complete Guide]

 Requirements Needed for Pediatric Nurses

-Working as a pediatric nurse requires you to receive an associate’s or bachelor’s degree in nursing, successfully pass your NCLEX exam and obtain your license to work in your desired state.
-You may also decide to receive a voluntary certification from the Pediatric Nursing Certification Board.
+Working as a pediatric nurse requires you to receive an associate’s or bachelor’s degree in nursing.
+You must also pass the NCLEX exam and obtain your license to work in your desired state.
+You can also receive a voluntary certification from the Pediatric Nursing Certification Board.

 Responsibilities of Pediatric Nurses